jliemansifry/streetview/README.md

 ![Image](/images_for_project_overview/raw_img_vs_hog_img_rotate.png)

 ### Speeded-Up Robust Features (SURF)
-SURF also uses ascertains features in images by looking at intensity gradients.
+SURF also ascertains features in images by looking at intensity gradients.
 However, rather than looking at the entire image, the algorithm looks for regions of the highest intensity gradients, their scale, and their orientation.
 These regions are marked and vectorized as features, which can then be compared between images.
 In the examples below, each circle denotes a feature, with the line from the center denoting its orientation.
 ![Image](/images_for_project_overview/surf_examples.png)

 ### Pros and Cons of Vector Based Methods